-Director Lola Quivoron and her star, Julie Ledru, on the stunt-biking subculture that inspired a supercharged debut
+As Rodeo hits UK cinemas, we look back on our interview at Cannes last year with director Lola Quivoron and her star Julie Ledru on the stunt-biking subculture that inspired her supercharged debut

 “I was born with a bike between my legs,” says Julie Ledru in Rodeo, flashing a gap-toothed smile at some poor dupe soon to be relieved of his motorbike.
-Part-feminist crime thriller, part-youth-culture exposé à la Andrea Arnold’s American Honey, Lola Quivoron’s Cannes breakout stars Ledru in her screen debut as Julia, a reckless young French-Guadeloupean woman who infiltrates the world of cross-bitume, a stunt-riding subculture imported to France from the US sometime in the 00s.
+Part-feminist crime thriller, part-youth-culture exposé à la Andrea Arnold’s American Honey, Lola Quivoron’s Cannes breakout stars Ledru in her screen debut as Julia, a reckless teen who infiltrates the world of cross-bitume, a stunt-riding subculture imported to France from the US in the 2000s.
 She is magnetic in the role, bringing barely controlled rage and moments of tenderness to the character as she upends this male-dominated universe, finally plotting an audacious heist that will change everything for the film’s protagonists.

-To play this human “ball of fire”, Ledru had to “dig into a very old, ancient anger” that she’d carried around since childhood.
+To play this human “ball of fire”, Ledru had to “dig into a very old, ancient anger” she had carried around since childhood.
 But despite the dog-eat-dog nature of the world she inhabits, Julia also seems to possess some kind of psychic link to the spiritual plane.
-Ultimately, it’s these mystical threads that make Rodeo thrum beyond its thrilling stunt-riding sequences (the cast was largely drawn from the cross-bitume community) and impart a faint aura of magic to this most stylish of debuts.
-We spoke to Quivoron and Ledru on a high from the film’s world premiere at Cannes, where they reflected on the “soul connection” at the heart of their collaboration, and near-misses with fellow biker chick Rosalía.
+Ultimately, it’s these mystical threads that make Rodeo thrum beyond its thrilling stunt-riding sequences (the cast was largely drawn from the cross-bitume community), subverting testosterone-fuelled tropes from the biker-flick genre.

 LQ: I wanted her to be a soul in a way, it was the best way to express the freedom [she yearns for].
 It’s something magical, something invisible [to do with] the energy of the body.
 Because the body is something in our society that is really kind of repressed, [especially] as a woman, as a migrant or someone who is homosexual, for example.
 [Burning sage] is something I practise myself, it’s something really powerful which can open doors, and [put you in touch] with another reality.
 When I met Julie I was fascinated by her spiritual way of thinking.